Wildsong/docker-tomcat8/README.md

  docker exec -it tomcat8 bash
  ```

+If it's all working you should be able to open a browser and connect
+to port 80.
+If you add "/manage" to the URL then you should be able
+to log into the admin site if you have not disabled it in the
+Dockerfile.
+(For example, try http://127.0.0.1/manage if you are running
+docker locally.)

 ### Troubleshooting

 If you are having problems, (for example the docker command starts and